 You want this in your homemade skin and body lotions, right?

-So now – time to make your Aloe Vera lotion!
+So now – time to make your Aloe Vera lotion for skin and body!

 Orange and lemon are nice oils to use, but you could use peppermint and smell like a candy cane, or use lavender and carry a calming presence around everywhere you go.
 Pick what you want to smell like.

-If you’re new to essential oils, I have a rather lengthy post about them here.
+If you’re new to essential oils, I have a rather lengthy post about them.

-It is VERY easy to make this once you have the ingredients.
+It is VERY easy to make this aloe vera moisturizer once you have the ingredients.

 Combine everything EXCEPT the aloe vera and essential oils in a glass bowl or measuring cup that can handle heat.